 Two of the Queen’s Park team chosen to face the Wanderers, James and Robert Smith, lived in the London area.
 The other nine left Glasgow on the Saturday evening by the East Coast Line and reached London at 9.40am on the Sunday morning.

-The Queen’s Park team that faced Wanderers was, according to the Glasgow Herald and North British Daily Mail, R Gardner (captain), R Edmiston, J Hepburn, W Ker, R Leckie, J Smith, R Smith, J Taylor, J A E Walker, D Wotherspoon and J B Weir.
+The Queen’s Park team that faced Wanderers was, according to the Glasgow Herald, North British Daily Mail and The Sportsman, R Gardner (captain), R Edmiston, J Hepburn, W Ker, R Leckie, J Smith, R Smith, J Taylor, J A E Walker, D Wotherspoon and J B Weir.
 Richard Robinson gave the team as R Gardner; Joseph Taylor and Donald Edmiston; W Kerr and James Smith; D Wotherspoon, R Leckie, W McKinnon, R Smith, A Rhind, and W Gibb.
-James B Weir almost certainly played in the game so Robinson’s line-up appears to be incorrect.
+Did Robinson have information that showed the team line-up in the newspaper reports to be incorrect?
+It seems likely.

 Reputedly, Queen’s Park had only £4 in the bank before travelling to